mattermost/docs/source/administration/devops-command-center.rst

 1. Select the **Incidents** icon in the channel header to open the right-hand sidebar.
 2. Select the **Summary** tab.
 3. Within the **Summary** tab, select **Update Status**.
-4. Add a markdown-formatted message.
+4. Add a Markdown-formatted message.
  * If this is the first status update and the playbook has a defined template, that template will be pre-populated here.
  * If this is a subsequent status update, the message from the last status update will be pre-populated here.
 5. Optionally set a reminder to prompt for the next status update.
- * If this is the first status update and the playbook has a defined default reminder timer, that timer will be pre-selected here.\
+ * If this is the first status update and the playbook has a defined default reminder timer, that timer will be pre-selected here.
- * If this is a subsequent status update, the last reminder timer will be pre-populated here.\
+ * If this is a subsequent status update, the last reminder timer will be pre-populated here.
 6. Select **Update Status** to post your status update.
  * Status updates are posted to the incident channel as a message from the user providing the status update.
  * If the playbook has a defined broadcast channel, status updates are copied to the broadcast channel as a message from the incident bot.